gitpod-io/gitpod/README.md

 ## Issues

-The issue tracker is used for tracking **bug reports** and **feature requests** for the Gitpod open source project as well as planning current and future delopment efforts. 🗺️
+The issue tracker is used for tracking **bug reports** and **feature requests** for the Gitpod open source project as well as planning current and future development efforts. 🗺️

 You can upvote [popular feature requests](https://github.com/gitpod-io/gitpod/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) or [create a new one](https://github.com/gitpod-io/gitpod/issues/new?template=feature_request.md).